Senior Research Scientist

-Dr. Savoia’s portfolio includes projects sponsored by the US Centers for Disease Control and Prevention (CDC), Department of Homeland Security (DHS), World Health Organization (WHO) and an active collaboration with the European Centre for Disease Control (ECDC).
-She is currently the deputy director of the Emergency Preparedness Research and Evaluation and Practice Program (EPREP) and has committed her career to the study of emergency preparedness.
+Dr. Savoia’s portfolio of research activities includes projects sponsored by the U.S. Centers for Disease Control and Prevention (CDC), Department of Homeland Security (DHS), World Health Organization (WHO), U.S. Department of Justice, North Atlantic Treaty Organization (NATO), U.S. National Academy of Science (NAS) and the European Centre for Disease Control (ECDC).

 M.P.H.
 2004 Harvard School of Public Health